 Minor(s)/Certificate(s): Economics/Sociology

 Hey guys and welcome to Pitt!
-My name is Alfred and I’m a rising junior from Beijing China.
+My name is Alfred and I’m a rising senior from Beijing China.
 As a student majoring in communication, I love to communicate with people and make new friends, which is one of my main purposes for joining Global Ties.
-I changed my school every single year since 7th grade due to uncontrollable factors, but every single year I can get into a new friend group and participate in student orientations.
+I changed my school every single year since 7thgrade due to uncontrollable factors, but every single year I can get into a new friend group and participate in student orientations.
 It gives me an opportunity to learn how to make efficient communication and handle various affairs.
 I also love traveling, as a huge aviation fan, I have flown 20 airlines and visited 50 airports, which is not only a way to transport but also a way to explore new destinations.
 Every trip is memorable and full of meaning with the culture and history behind the city.
 Pitts is a friendly, comprehensive, and diverse community.
 For me is more than just a campus with a long history, there are many interesting places for us to explore.
 I look forward to meeting you and helping you through this new journey.

 Pronouns: She/her/hers